vgnshiyer/dasshh/docs/guide/basics.md

 Additionally, Dasshh allows you to build your own tools.
 You can find the guide [here](own-tools.md).

+### Requesting a new tool

+If you have a tool you'd like to see added to Dasshh, please [open an issue](https://github.com/vgnshiyer/dasshh/issues/new?template=tool_request.md) with your request.

 **Future Plans**

 - MCP support